KORIYN/FAS/README.md

-This is the official implementation based on pytorch of the FAS.
+This is the official implementation based on pytorch of the FAS method.

 ## Usage